Nov 22, 2024

 In fact, despite offering competing solutions to AWS, businesses like Elastic have managed to build mutually beneficial value propositions.
 They do this by focusing on deployments within the AWS cloud environment and through their own usage of AWS, which drives up consumption revenue for the cloud provider.

-Building a co-sell pipeline through mutual opportunity sharing
+How to build a co-sell pipeline through mutual opportunity sharing

 With thousands of ISV partners seeking co-sell support from AWS field sellers, standing out requires a different approach.
 Offering valuable context on challenging opportunities or introducing potential customers from your network demonstrates your investment in AWS's success.